inbouto/DataManipulation/doc/cryptography.lamport/index.md

 ### Types

 | [ImprovedLamportScheme](-improved-lamport-scheme/index.md) | `class ImprovedLamportScheme : Any`<br>We will use an indexed hash twice : once to index a public key, once to index a block of a public key.
-That's how a single 32 bytes private key can generate a virtually illimited amount of public keys. |
+That's how a single 32 bytes private key can generate a virtually unlimited amount of public keys. |
 | [LPublicKey](-l-public-key/index.md) | `class LPublicKey : `[`LamportKey`](-lamport-key/index.md)<br>Lamport Public Key.
 A regular Lamport key capable of [verifying](-l-public-key/verify.md) messages. |
 | [LSecretKey](-l-secret-key/index.md) | `class LSecretKey : `[`LamportKey`](-lamport-key/index.md)<br>Lamport Secret (private) Key.
 A regular Lamport key capable of [signing](-l-secret-key/sign.md) messages. |
 | [LSecretKeyReduced](-l-secret-key-reduced/index.md) | `class LSecretKeyReduced : Any` |